“I changed my life when I changed my health, and woke up feeling amazing, refreshed and confident each day. Let me help you do the same.”

 Dr. Alton continues to operate a family practice downtown Toronto, in addition to her stroke recovery treatment program.

 In 2016 Dr. Alton’s previous education in neuroscience, kinesiology and naturopathic medicine, came to the test, when her own father had a debilitating ischemic stroke.
 While working to support her family in dealing with the matter, Dr. Alton got a first hand experience to what the OHIP system and other agency services provide, for patients recovering from a stroke.
 It was clear that if the patient was determined and motivated to recover and return to work or complete function, there were no integrated health teams with open communication with other providers, and there were almost no options for care after the 6 month mark within the system.
 Dr. Alton then went on to research stroke treatments and apply them to her father, who has been able to return to work.
-In Dec 2018, Dr. Alton opened the first multi-disciplinary treatment program for stroke patients, in collaboration with the Hyperbaric Oxygen Medical Clinic in the Rouge Valley Hospital of East Scarborough.
-The goal of the program is to provide a case manager, health coach, to the patient, who will be able to provide support and accountability for the at-home portion of the program, that goes on to include an assessment and treatment by our anesthesiologists for hyperbaric oxygen therapy, physiatrist for physical therapy, speech language pathologist for speech therapy, and naturopathic doctor for nutrition and biochemical support to reduce neuroinflammation, improve cellular respiration, mitochondrial function, energy production, and cell-wall integrity, as well as, support neurotransmitters and hormones along the HPA-axis.
-This is a private pay program, completely independent of OHIP funding, and patients must meet the inclusion criteria.
+In Dec 2018, the first multi-disciplinary treatment program for stroke patients came to be, a collaboration with the Hyperbaric Oxygen Medical Clinic in the Rouge Valley Hospital of East Scarborough and Dr. Alton.
+The goal of the program is to provide a case manager, health coach, to the patient, who will be able to provide support and accountability for the at-home portion of the program, that goes on to include an assessment and treatment by hyperbaric physicians for hyperbaric oxygen therapy, physiotherapist for physical therapy, speech therapy and naturopathic doctor for nutrition and biochemical support to improve cognition, speech, gross and fine motor skills.

 Complimentary meet and greet appointments are available by clicking on the link below and filling out our “online booking” form.